by Dzidas Martinaitis

 Early in my career at AWS, I was introduced to a sales leader who wanted help with data science.
 We had a few meetings where I tried to identify the business problems they aimed to solve.
 To my surprise, they didn’t have any clear issues in mind and simply hoped I would work some “magic.”
 In hindsight, I should have proposed concrete projects focused on improving profitability, rather than an optimization project.
 It took me a few years to realize that a rapidly growing sales organization is primarily concerned with increasing profit by selling more, not through optimization efforts like churn analysis.

 To avoid similar challenges, I developed the chart below, which outlines four key areas involved in running a science project.
-The red section represents the stakeholders and sponsors, the blue section covers scoping, the green defines the metrics and definition of success, and the yellow focuses on what’s needed to implement and execute the project.
+The red section represents the stakeholders and sponsors, the blue section covers scoping, the green defines the metrics and the definition of success, and the yellow focuses on what’s needed to implement and execute the project.
 Some might argue that only the right side of the diagram, particularly the yellow box, defines a science project, but in my experience, that’s usually the “easy” part.

 A flow diagram for a science based project